cakephp/docs/en/development/dispatch-filters.rst

 Each of those array values are class names that will be instantiated and added as listeners for the events generated at dispatcher level.
-The first one, ``AssetDispatcher`` is meant to check whether the request is referring to a theme or plugin asset file, such as a css, javascript or image stored on either a plugin's webroot folder or the corresponding one for a Theme.
+The first one, ``AssetDispatcher`` is meant to check whether the request is referring to a theme or plugin asset file, such as a CSS, JavaScript or image stored on either a plugin's webroot folder or the corresponding one for a Theme.
 It will serve the file accordingly if found, stopping the rest of the dispatching cycle.
 The ``CacheDispatcher`` filter, when ``Cache.check`` config variable is enabled, will check if the